-- general economic conditions; - adverse economic or real estate developments, either nationally or in the markets in which our healthcare facilities are located; - our failure to generate sufficient cash flows to service our outstanding indebtedness; - fluctuations in interest rates and increased operating costs; - the availability, terms and deployment of debt and equity capital; - our ability to make distributions on shares of our common stock; - general volatility of the market price of our common stock; - · our lack of operating history; - changes in our business or strategy; - our dependence upon key personnel whose continued service is not guaranteed; - our ability to identify, hire and retain highly qualified personnel in the future; - the degree and nature of our competition; - changes in governmental regulations, tax rates and similar matters; - defaults on or non-renewal of leases by tenant-operators; - decreased rental rates or increased vacancy rates; - difficulties in identifying healthcare facilities to acquire and completing acquisitions; - · competition for investment opportunities; - our failure to successfully develop, integrate and operate acquired healthcare facilities and operations; - the financial condition and liquidity of, or disputes with, joint venture and development partners with whom we may make coinvestments in the future; - our ability to operate as a public company; - changes in accounting policies generally accepted in the United States of America, or GAAP; - lack of or insufficient amounts of insurance;
+- general economic conditions; - adverse economic or real estate developments, either nationally or in the markets in which our healthcare facilities are located; - our failure to generate sufficient cash flows to service our outstanding indebtedness; - fluctuations in interest rates and increased operating costs; - the availability, terms and deployment of debt and equity capital; - our ability to make distributions on shares of our common stock; - general volatility of the market price of our common stock; - · our lack of operating history; - changes in our business or strategy; - our dependence upon key personnel whose continued service is not guaranteed; - our ability to identify, hire and retain highly qualified personnel in the future; - · the degree and nature of our competition; - changes in governmental regulations, tax rates and similar matters; - defaults on or non-renewal of leases by tenant-operators; - decreased rental rates or increased vacancy rates; - difficulties in identifying healthcare facilities to acquire and completing acquisitions; - · competition for investment opportunities; - our failure to successfully develop, integrate and operate acquired healthcare facilities and operations; - the financial condition and liquidity of, or disputes with, joint venture and development partners with whom we may make coinvestments in the future; - our ability to operate as a public company; - changes in accounting policies generally accepted in the United States of America, or GAAP; - lack of or insufficient amounts of insurance;

-- other factors affecting the real estate industry generally; - our failure to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - limitations imposed on our business and our ability to satisfy complex rules in order for us to qualify as a REIT for U.S. federal income tax purposes; and - changes in governmental regulations or interpretations thereof, such as real estate and zoning laws and increases in real property tax rates and taxation of REITs.
+- other factors affecting the real estate industry generally; - our failure to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - · our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; - limitations imposed on our business and our ability to satisfy complex rules in order for us to qualify as a REIT for U.S. federal income tax purposes; and - changes in governmental regulations or interpretations thereof, such as real estate and zoning laws and increases in real property tax rates and taxation of REITs.